 The use of the same single-use vial of topical eye drops for both eyes following bilateral ocular surgery is not recommended.
 In these circumstances, advise patients to use one vial for each eye immediately after opening and discard the remaining contents after use.

-Advise patients to avoid allowing the tip of the vial to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
+Patients should be instructed to avoid allowing the tip of the vial to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections or cause injury to the eye.
 Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.

 Store the vials in the pouch, protected from light.
 Fold pouch ends closed.

-Advise patients that Acuvail® solution should not be administered while wearing contact lenses.
+Patients should be advised that Acuvail solution should not be administered while wearing contact lenses.

 ketorolac tromethamine solution/ drops